-Wajda Wikhamn is Associate Professor at the Department of Leadership and Organizational Behavior.
+Wajda Wikhamn is Associate Professor at the Department of Leadership and Organizational Behaviour.
 She obtained her PhD from the University of Gothenburg, Sweden.
-Wajda has a long experience teaching on various levels in diverse related topics (HRM, organizational behavior, creativity and innovation, research methods) from both Sweden and Norway.
+Wajda has a long experience teaching on various levels in diverse related topics (HRM, organizational behaviour, creativity and innovation, research methods) from both Sweden and Norway.
 Her research on people management is published in various international scientific journals.
 Wajda has been involved in various sustainability projects in education.

 The course will be delivered using the Insendi platform and webinar tools such as Adobe Connect

 This course is 15 credits and is conducted through a combination of campus and online learning process.
 The campus module will consist of 2 sessions x 2 days.
 The online module will combine online content, videos and exercises to support the learning, both individually and in groups.
 The combination of campus and online learning process equals 75 lecturing hours over one semester.

 Please note that while attendance is not compulsory in all courses, it is the student's own responsibility to obtain any information provided in class that is not included on the course homepage or other course materials.

 There are no requirements for prior knowledge beyond the admission requirements.